Liverpool: Where the Mersey Meets the Music and the Pubs Never Forget

 Skip this: The Beatles Story in the dock. £17.50 for what?
 A bunch of replicas and a gift shop?
 Rubbish.
 I'll tell you where to get your Beatles fix later.

 Do this instead: Walk the full dock system.
-Go past the main tourist bit to the Merseyside Maritime Museum (free, 10 AM-5 PM).
+Go past the main tourist bit to the Merseyside Maritime Museum (free, 10 AM-5 PM, Royal Albert Dock, L3 4AQ).
 The Titanic and Lusitania exhibitions are genuinely moving—proper history, not toy guitars.
 The slavery exhibition on the third floor is essential.
 Uncomfortable, necessary, brilliantly done.
+Liverpool handled 40% of Europe's enslaved African traffic in the 18th century, and this museum doesn't flinch from that legacy.

 Afternoon: The Real Museum